 Hard Knocks: Los Angeles Official Trailer

 HBO Sports broke its own rule by bringing the Rams back again after they were featured in 2016.
-Despite missing the postseason in 2019, head coach Sean McVay, quarterback Jared Goff and six-time All-Pro defensive tackle Aaron Donald reached Super Bowl LIII just two years ago, losing to Tom Brady’s New England Patriots.
+Despite missing the playoffs last season, head coach Sean McVay, quarterback Jared Goff and six-time All-Pro defensive tackle Aaron Donald reached Super Bowl LIII just two years ago, losing to Tom Brady’s New England Patriots.

 For the Chargers, it’s a new era following the departure of quarterback Philip Rivers and running back Melvin Gordon.
 Veteran Tyrod Taylor and rookie first-round NFL Draft pick Justin Herbert will battle for the starting QB job, while Joey Bosa, Melvin Ingram and a stout defense prepare for the season.
 Chargers head coach Anthony Lynn’s team heads into a crowded AFC West division that includes the defending champion Kansas City Chiefs, so seeing how they are transitioning will be must-see television on this year’s show.